TIMELESS COUNCIL

 -

-The Flagship Center will be a dedicated student hub for collaborative projects and relaxation.
-This space will be developed in partnership with COAS leadership and the HUSA executive team to ensure that it meets the diverse needs of students.
+The Flagship Center would be a dedicated student hub for collaborative projects and relaxation.
+This space would be developed in partnership with COAS leadership and the HUSA executive team to ensure that it meets the diverse needs of students.
+Supported in the future for all next undergraduate councils as a collaborative effort.

 COMPLETED INITIATIVES